microsoft/fast/packages/fast-tooling-react/README.md

 #### Adding children as options

-Children can also be auto-generated provided that they are not accompanied by `default` or `defaults` in the schema, which will be used first to add children.
+Children can also be auto-generated provided that they are not accompanied by `default`, `examples` or `defaults` in the schema, which will be used first to add children.
 The first child in a list of provided `ids` will be used to create React children.

 An example of generating data with other React children: